beginning of content

 How is rubella diagnosed?

-Your doctor may be able to diagnose rubella from your child's symptoms and history of possible exposure to rubella.
+Your doctor may be able to diagnose rubella from your child's symptoms and contact with someone who has the infection.

 They may confirm the diagnosis with a blood test.